 It doesn’t matter whether it’s your day, week, month and/or year.
 By making the time to self-reflect, you not only know who you are in your past experiences but you can use that knowledge to shape your present situation.

-For example, write out your experiences or make a collage out of your emotions that happened at a memorable or regrettable event.
+For example, write out your experiences or make a collage out of your emotions that you’ve experienced in the day.
 By visualizing your day to day, you can see even the most smallest of changes.
-And by seeing them, you can transform those lessons into larger future results.
+And by seeing them, you can transform those lessons into present progress.